Nexucis/ci-checkFiles/README.md

 ### Check end-of-line
 For the moment, the tool (named **checkEOL**) checks only if the files have an UNIX end-of-line.

-The tool take only one thing : the kind of document that you want to check.
+The tool takes only one thing : the kind of document that you want to check.

-If we take the same example used in the "Check encoding" section, we could use the tool like this:
+If we use the same example used in the "Check encoding" section, we could use the tool like this:

 ```bash
 docker run --rm -v ${PWD}:/var/workspace/project nexucis/ci-checkfiles /bin/bash -c "cd /var/workspace/project && checkEOL *.md *.java *.xml"